uktrade/platform-tools/dbt_platform_helper/COMMANDS.md

 - `--name <text>`
   - The name of the ECS service to create or update.
 - `--environment <text>`
-  - The name of the environment to create or update an ECS service to.
+  - The name of the environment where the ECS service will be created or updated.
 - `--image-tag-override <text>`
-  - Override the Docker image to be deployed for this service.
-This flag takes precedence over the $IMAGE_TAG environment variable.
+  - Custom image tag (overrides containerDefinitions object from S3).
+Takes precedence over $IMAGE_TAG.
 - `--help <boolean>` _Defaults to False._
   - Show this message and exit.